catalyst-fp7/documents/interoperability/interoperability.md

 4. Read/write RESTful endpoints for the collection of each main type of resource (probably one such endpoint per unit of conversation.)
 5. Read/write SPARQL endpoints.

-Note that some of the social platforms we plan to integrate with may not offer RDF data at all.
+Note that some of the social platforms we plan to integrate with do not offer RDF data at all.
 The conversion of some of this data to RDF may be done within the scope of this project, but designing a generic way to do so is outside this scope, and is well handled by such known technologies as [GRDDL](http://www.w3.org/TR/grddl-primer/).
 Similarly, though some platforms (notably Drupal) will expose their data in RDFa, this still requires a crawling step and Catalyst tools are not expected to implement this themselves.
 In the specific case of Drupal, we recommend installation of the [SPARQL module](https://drupal.org/project/sparql), or at least the [RESTful Web service module](https://drupal.org/project/restws).